efronic/nextjs-playground/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Using Validbot and Check-Node-Version
+## Using valibot and Check-Node-Version

-This project uses two important packages to ensure code quality and compatibility: validbot and check-node-version.
+This project uses two important packages to ensure code quality and compatibility: valibot and check-node-version.

-## validbot
+## valibot

 The core function of Valibot is to create a schema that describes a structured data set.
 A schema can be compared to a type definition in TypeScript.
 The big difference is that TypeScript types are "not executed" and are more or less a DX feature.
 A schema on the other hand, apart from the inferred type definition, can also be executed at runtime to guarantee type safety of unknown data.